 While electronic medical records provide significant advantages to medical practice, they are also more readily accessible and transferable.
 In the face of a cyber-attack, those records present a privacy risk.

 Medical practices, like other businesses, face a range of cybersecurity threats.
 These include:

 - Malware and ransomware: Software designed to cause harm to the computer running it or the network on which it resides.
 In some cases, files or systems are encrypted and demand for a ransom is made before files are made accessible to their rightful owner.

 - Phishing attacks: A social engineering technique where an attacker sends a communication to a user pretending to be someone else with the intent to either trick the user into revealing their credentials or entice the user into running malicious software.

 - Misleading websites: Links to malicious websites that will trigger a vulnerability or allow the download of the malicious attachment.

-- Cloud storage and apps: Any cloud-based storage or apps that contain sensitive data present a target for cyber attack.
-When these applications do no use stringent security or encryption tactics, the data is at risk.
+- Cloud storage and apps: Any cloud-based storage or apps that contain sensitive data present a target for a cyber-attack.
+When these applications do not use stringent security or encryption tactics, the data is at risk.